sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### 1.8.3 dev
+* (sbormann) Added new configuration options for click on tile/icon behaviours - WARNING: Old configuration is automatically converted to the new settings.
+Its recommendet to create a backup of your config BEFORE doing the update, as the new settings are not backwards-compatible and in case of conversion errors.

 ### 1.8.2 (2021-08-06)
 * (sbormann) Added JSON-Table Widget (Displays JSON-Data as table).
 * (sbormann) Enhanced device copy dialog with option to set new name and to replace datapoints.